 Bid to overturn homeopathy crackdown

-Homeopaths are seeking to overturn a decision by NHS bosses to recommend GPs no longer prescribe the treatment.
+Campaigners are seeking to overturn a decision by NHS bosses to recommend GPs no longer prescribe homeopathy.

 The British Homeopathic Association has won the right to have a judicial review of the move.